What are the requirements for admission?

 How long does it take to complete the program?

 The program is unstructured, which means that you take the classes you need.
 The length of the program varies based on your undergraduate preparation and needs.
 If you have not already completed science and math coursework, then the pre-professional prerequisite courses will take between 15 months (4 semesters including summer) and two years.
 See two sample timelines for full-time post baccalaureate pre-medicine programs at Academic Coursework.
-Medical school application cycles open in June for admission 14 months later.
+Professional school application cycles open in spring/summer depending on the application and matriculation is generally summer/fall the following year.
 You need to complete your prerequisite coursework before you apply.
-Depending on your timing, you may not be eligible to enroll in medical school for more than a year after you complete your prerequisite courses.
+Depending on your timing, you may not be eligible to enroll in school for more than a year after you complete your prerequisite courses.
 You will sometimes hear this referred to as the ‘gap’ or ‘glide’ year for post-baccalaureates.
-Application timelines for other professional programs vary.

 Will I receive a certificate or degree from this program?